 Pretty, but hardly innovative.
 The typical projections about blossoming womanhood as seen by a male director, dressed up by beautiful photography.
 Has nice moments and lovely tableaux, but, honestly, kind of silly.
 The sort of film that could impress an audience who don't watch a lot of films.

 As with Christopher Smith's "Black Death", there is a terrifyingly infinite potential of the unknown borne of ignorance and faith.
 Whether seen as a feminist parable, a study of puritanical mores, or a group isolation horror, "The Witch" loses its power the moment we see the object of fear, for seeing is believing in a way.
-To come to our own beliefs without seeing would have been a greater test of our faiths.
+To come to our own beliefs without proof would have been a greater test of our faiths.